Promegantereon: Description

+Palaeobiology

+P. ogygia had low levels of sexual dimorphism, which is indicative of minimal intraspecific competition for mates.
+It also suggests that adults of the species had a high degree of tolerance for one another and that young adults of the species would have been able to inhabit their mothers' territory after maturing.

 Paleoecology

 Promegantereon seemed to prefer open woodland habitat, as evidenced by finds at Cerro de los Batallones, which is a fossil deposit of Vallesian age.
 As a predator at Batallones, it would have hunted many of the relatively large herbivores of the time as well as the young of much larger animals.
 Such herbivores that it could hunt would have included horses like Hipparion, young of the hornless rhinoceros Aceratherium and the proboscidean Tetralophodon, the suid Microstonyx, and possibly the calves of silvatherid giraffes and boselaphine antelopes.
 Promegantereon would have competed for such prey with the amphicyonid Magericyon, fellow machairodonts Machairodus and Paramachairodus, the bear Indarctos, and the small hyenid Protictitherium.
 While the much larger Indarctos, Machairodus and Magericyon would likely have been strongly competitive with for food and would likely have driven it from its kills when they sensed an opportunity, Paramachairodus and Protictitherium meanwhile, likely were less dangerous rivals that could be driven away or fought off.